naga24/Legal-Text-Classifier/README.md

     ```bash
     pip install -r requirements.txt
     ```

-### Dataset
+### Files

-The dataset is sourced from Kaggle.
-You can it download it here : https://www.kaggle.com/datasets/amohankumar/legal-text-classification-dataset/data OR use the downloaded one in data folder
+1. The dataset is sourced from Kaggle.
+You can it download it here : https://www.kaggle.com/datasets/amohankumar/legal-text-classification-dataset/data and place it in the [data] folder

+2. The trained model can be downloaded from here : https://drive.google.com/file/d/1XpNbgdUgXbwmj9_RMzuBJ6wyvMlsB49Q/view?usp=sharing .
+Place the trained model in [models] folder to test on a sample text in predict.py

 ## Usage